 Bystanders who seek medical assistance on behalf of others will neither be subject to conduct sanctions nor notation on their educational record for the sole violation of using or possessing a substance themselves, including bystanders who are also assisting the person in need of medical attention, not solely the person placing the call for help.
 Bystander amnesty is not automatic and is earned only once a student has completed the following:

-*This is not a Conduct Meeting; however, failure to attend and participate in the meeting will be grounds for referral to the Formal Conduct Process.
+*This is not an administrative hearing; however, failure to attend and participate in the meeting will be grounds for referral to the Formal Conduct Process.